-Thurston County will issue a Request for Proposal (RFP) to allocate funding for both homeless services and affordable housing development.
+Thurston County will issue a Request for Proposal (RFP) to allocate funding received from HOME-ARP.
 Thurston County is creating two advisory boards to support and inform the Regional Housing Council (RHC), which is a body of elected officials from Thurston County and the cities of Olympia, Lacey, Tumwater and Yelm.
 The RHC makes funding recommendations to the Thurston County Board of County Commissioners for final approval.
 The two advisory boards are the Affordable Housing Advisory Board and the Homeless Services Advisory Board.
 Each board is comprised of residents of Thurston County with a range of expertise and experiences, including those with lived experience of homelessness or living in subsidized housing and by people who have identities over-represented in the homeless crisis response system.
 The Affordable Housing Advisory Board will review and rate applications submitted to develop affordable housing.
 The Homeless Services Advisory Board will review and rate applications submitted to provide supportive services.